Senior Bowl Sports Media Mini-Camp

 - Learn and train with local and national sports journalists; guest speakers already confirmed include ESPN’s Kirk Herbstreit.

 - Meet and interview some of the nation’s best pro quarterback prospects.
-Last year’s event featured a private Q & A with current NFL stars Daniel Jones and Gardner Minshew.
+Past events have featured private Q & As with current NFL stars Daniel Jones, Justin Herbert, and Gardner Minshew.

 - Host your own sports talk show.

-- Take the field at Ladd-Peebles Stadium (home of the Senior Bowl) to cover QB Country’s high school trainees.
+- Take the field at Hancock Whitney Stadium (home of the Senior Bowl) to cover QB Country’s high school trainees.

 - Attend the Senior Bowl as a credentialed member of the media.